broadsage/docker-scaffold/SECURITY.md

 ## Bug Bounty Program

-Currently, `Broadsage` does not operate a formal bug bounty program.
+Currently, Broadsage does not operate a formal bug bounty program.
 However, we deeply appreciate security researchers who responsibly disclose vulnerabilities.
 We may offer recognition, swag, or other forms of gratitude at our discretion.

+### Researcher Expectations

+We ask security researchers to:

+- Allow us reasonable time to develop and release a fix before public disclosure
+- Not perform testing on systems you don't own or have permission to test
+- Not cause intentional damage or data destruction
+- Avoid privacy violations and destruction of data
+- Conduct vulnerability research in good faith

 ---